Colorado: Twentieth and twenty-first centuries

 From the 1940s and 1970s, many protest movements gained momentum in Colorado, predominantly in Denver.
 This included the Chicano Movement, a civil rights, and social movement of Mexican Americans emphasizing a Chicano identity that is widely considered to have begun in Denver.
 The National Chicano Youth Liberation Conference was held in Colorado in March 1969.

 In 1967, Colorado was the first state to loosen restrictions on abortion when governor John Love signed a law allowing abortions in cases of rape, incest, or threats to the woman's mental or physical health.
 Many states followed Colorado's lead in loosening abortion laws in the 1960s and 1970s.

-Since the late 1990s, Colorado has been the site of multiple major mass shootings, including the infamous Columbine High School massacre in 1999 which made international news, where two gunmen killed 12 students and one teacher, before committing suicide.
-The incident has spawned many copycat incidents.
+Since the late 1990s, Colorado has been the site of multiple major mass shootings, including the Columbine High School massacre in 1999, where high school senior students Eric Harris and Dylan Klebold killed 13 (Note: One of the wounded students, Anne Marie Hochhalter, died of her injuries in 2025.) students and one teacher, before committing suicide.
+The incident made international news, and has since spawned many copycat incidents, known as the Columbine effect.
 On July 20, 2012, a gunman killed 12 people in a movie theater in Aurora.
 The state responded with tighter restrictions on firearms, including introducing a limit on magazine capacity.
 On March 22, 2021, a gunman killed 10 people, including a police officer, in a King Soopers supermarket in Boulder.
 In an instance of anti-LGBT violence, a gunman killed 5 people at a nightclub in Colorado Springs during the night of November 19–20, 2022.

 Four warships of the U.S. Navy have been named the USS Colorado.
 The first USS Colorado was named for the Colorado River and served in the Civil War and later the Asiatic Squadron, where it was attacked during the 1871 Korean Expedition.
 The later three ships were named in honor of the state, including an armored cruiser and the battleship USS Colorado, the latter of which was the lead ship of her class and served in World War II in the Pacific beginning in 1941.
 At the time of the attack on Pearl Harbor, the battleship USS Colorado was located at the naval base in San Diego, California, and thus went unscathed.
 The most recent vessel to bear the name USS Colorado is Virginia-class submarine USS Colorado (SSN-788), which was commissioned in 2018.